spetric/Photoshop-Plugin-Host/NiGulp/Readme.md

 ### Nigulp 0.9

 Contains complete project and source code for building usefull application for applying Photoshop 8bf filters to images.
-Project is written in Enbarcadero Berlin 10.1 C++.
+Project is written in Embarcadero Berlin 10.1 C++.
 It uses some 3rd party VCL components so if you want to build the project, you need to replace componenets with your own.

 Here is a list of 3rd party components used in this project.